+35725368683

 This law has been published in the Cyprus Republic Official Gazette and took effect on 16 June 2023.
 It amends the existing VAT law and has been given the number 42(I) of 2023.

 However, there is a grace period.
-The law does not cover permissions obtained on applications for reduced VAT submitted until 31 October 2023.
+The law does not apply to permissions obtained on applications for reduced VAT submitted up to 31 October 2023.

 How do I transfer title deeds in Cyprus?